Control Barrier Function based Attack-Recovery with Provable Guarantees: Attack Recovery

-In this section, we present a switching based control assignment to recover from an adversarial attack based on the detection mechanism from the previous section.
+In this section, we present a switching-based control assignment to recover from an adversarial attack based on the detection mechanism \eqref{eq: t_d estimate adapt} from the previous section.
 To this end, we make the following assumption.